Ledger-Donjon/ledger-donjon.github.io/src/content/blog/ai-security-harness-cerberus.md

 ![Model configuration — each agent sub-task has its own provider, model, and reasoning level](/blog/cerberus/model-configuration.png)

-**Scalability: use the boring recipes.** There is no magic here either.
+#### Scalability: use the boring recipes

+There is no magic here either.
 Start with an orchestrator.
 Use message queues.
 Split large workflows into smaller tasks.
 Run agents in parallel when possible.
 Use more capable agents only when aggregation, arbitration, or deep reasoning is required.

 ![Activity dashboard — Sentinel, Striker, Vecna, Merlin, Jarvis, and Hopper running in parallel](/blog/cerberus/activity-dashboard.png)

-**Resilience: repair the boundary between AI and deterministic systems.** Modern LLM APIs provide structured outputs, often backed by JSON schemas.
+#### Resilience: repair the boundary between AI and deterministic systems

+Modern LLM APIs provide structured outputs, often backed by JSON schemas.
 This helps a lot.
 But not every business rule can be expressed perfectly in a schema.
 Sometimes the model returns something that is close, but not acceptable.

 Do not give up there.
 Use the model's strength to repair its own output.
 Build repair loops.
 Explain the constraint violation.
 Ask for a corrected output.
 Then only pass clean, validated data to the deterministic system behind it.
 The AI side can be flexible.
 The system of record cannot.